 Sean Hannity and a bunch more I've never heard of

-I decided that she probably listens to Matt Drudge, and maybe Dr. Laura -- but that's it, since she's a busy gal and doesn't have time to sit in front of the radio all day.
-She has countries to invade and leaders to kill!
 The type of relationship she's interested in is long-term (she's already had more one-night stands than Casey Kamem's Countdown has had one-hit wonders).
 Her height is 5'8" and her weight is 90 pounds.
 She is blonde.
 Her view on kids is that every fertilized egg is a baby, and once said babies are born they should be seen by somebody else, and not heard.

 The "My view on alcohol" question made me stop and think, since the only choices are:

-I drink a couple of times a year
+I never drink I drink a couple of times a year I drink on special occasions I drink alcohol with meals I drink socially

 Where is "I drink to stop the accusing voices of those I've wronged"?
 Or "I drink anti-socially"?
 But then I realized this is just asking for your VIEW on alcohol, and not your actual drinking practices, do I picked "I drink on special occasions."
 Nobody needs to know how many occasions end up being special in Ayn's life.